iCaitlyn/DeathLocation/README.md

 ## Permissions
 - dl.use
-  - description: Used to send a message to the player with the death location
+  - description: Used to send a message to the player with the death location.
+Also allows use of the "/pdl check" command.
   - default: OP
 - dl.return
   - description: Allows the player to use the "/dl return" command